 It’s hard to find raw data to assess what women are doing and how they are faring.

 Studies have shown that up to seventy percent of the labor carried out at coffee farms is by women.
 However, women are uninvolved in the supply chain side and business side of things.
-Women in coffee in developing countries find that they can't enter into local co-ops as they are unable to afford the fees, don’t own the land, and sometimes this is due to traditional prejudice.
+Women in coffee in poor countries find that they can't enter into local co-ops as they are unable to afford the fees, don’t own the land, and sometimes this is due to traditional prejudice.

 These women are also burdened with the household and child rearing.
 Where often the men just have an 8 hour workday, women on coffee farms can have up to 15 hour work days.